 They knew they had run informants at people in Trump's campaign.

-Three weeks before the election, uh, they went up on uh, you know, they did this Pfizer warrant on Carter Page.
+Three weeks before the election, they went up on, you know, they did this FISA warrant on Carter Page.

-Uh They they keep talking this nonsense about how he was formally we waited until he was formally out of the campaign to do that.
+They keep talking this nonsense about how he was formally, we waited until he was formally out of the campaign to do that.

 That is ridiculous.

-In other words, to go into his stored emails and his stored text and his stored uh you know social media stuff.
+In other words, to go into his stored emails and his stored text and his stored social media stuff.

 And that's what they were looking for.

-They were looking for see what what could they find on this trip he took to Russia in July and that sort of stuff.
+They were looking for, what could they find on this trip he took to Russia in July and that sort of stuff.

-So they knew they had done all of this activity but they figured no one's ever going to find out about this because first of all Mrs. Clinton's going to win so that so it's not going to be a problem.
+So they knew they had done all of this activity, but they figured no one's ever going to find out about this because, first of all, Mrs. Clinton's going to win, so it's not going to be a problem.

 So it's all going to be classified.

-Then Trump wins which shocks everyone right but it particular shocked these guys because here's what it meant Sean they knew in ten weeks he was going to be president and was going to have access to all the intelligence files.
+They knew in 10 weeks he was going to be president and was going to have access to all the intelligence files.

 He talked to Putin about it.

-Brennan talked to his counterpart and Russian intelligence about it.
+Brennan talked to his counterpart in Russian intelligence about it.

 They did nothing about it because they thought Mrs. Clinton was going to win.

-After the election they suddenly decided to rush out an intelligence assessment which if you know anything about the government this is the kind of a study that would have taken like a year or two years in in normal government time.
+After the election, they suddenly decided to rush out an intelligence assessment, which if you know anything about the government, this is the kind of a study that would have taken like a year or two years in normal government time.

-And at the same time that's all going on the media is being fed with all of this information connecting Trump people with Russia and suggesting that Trump might be a a Kremlin operative.
+And at the same time, that's all going on, the media is being fed with all of this information connecting Trump people with Russia and suggesting that Trump might be a Kremlin operative.

 Give me any scenario that you can think of.